SEN-HUI/acc_monitor/README.md

 ### Windows
 #### Run from source code

-1. Open a Command Prompt and navigate the project root directory.
+1. Open a Command Prompt and navigate to the project root directory.
 2. Type the following commands.

 	```